Close

 Your newborn kitten’s first glimpse of the world is an unforgettable moment.
 These tiny furballs enter the world with their eyes closed, relying entirely on scent and touch to navigate their first days.
 Naturally, as a pet parent, you might be wondering—when will they finally open their eyes?
 Typically, this exciting milestone happens between days 7 and 14 of life.
 This is just the beginning of a journey filled with discovery, growth, and bonding between you and your kitten.
 While most kittens develop normally, any concerns about their vision or health should always be discussed with a veterinarian.

 Those first few weeks with your kitten are like witnessing a tiny miracle unfold.
-Born at just 50-150 grams—so incredibly small!—They quickly begin to develop their senses and explore their world, even if it is just by touch at first.
+Born at just 50-150 grams—so incredibly small—they quickly begin to develop their senses and explore their world.
 When their eyes finally flutter open, revealing those temporary baby-blue hues, it’s a moment to cherish.
-This is also your cue to start observing their progress closely.
-You’ll notice their unique little quirks as they squint, adjust, and take in their surroundings.
-Your role is to provide a safe, clean, and cozy environment where they can thrive.
-PetHealthMD is a fantastic resource for pet parents like you, offering expert guidance and practical tips to help you navigate every step of your kitten’s early development—you’ve got this!
+This is your cue to start observing their progress closely and ensuring a safe, cozy environment where they can thrive.
+Learn more about kitten supplies to keep your little one comfortable and cared for.

 Kittens grow and change so quickly in these first few weeks!
-Born weighing just 50-150 grams, they start developing their senses and mobility almost immediately.
 Their initial helplessness requires a nurturing and protective environment to thrive.
 As their eyes begin to open, revealing their temporary blue color, keeping a close eye on their progress is essential.
 Your role in providing a safe, clean, and nurturing environment will make all the difference.

-PetHealthMD offers expert guidance to help you ensure your little one is growing strong and healthy every step of the way.
-Providing a calm and quiet space, free from loud noises and distractions, will help your kitten feel safe as they adjust to their changing world.
+Providing a calm and quiet space, free from loud noises and distractions, helps your kitten feel safe as they adjust to their changing world.
 If you notice anything unusual about your kitten’s development, consulting a veterinarian is the best way to ensure they receive proper care.

 There’s nothing like the joy of watching your kitten grow bit by bit—each move shapes them into the curious cats you’ll adore forever.
-Let’s check out what’s ahead as their small world gets bigger.
+Here’s a quick guide to their early milestones:

 Days 7-14